sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-hive.rst

 Note: Fire Insights can run in cluster mode or in the standalone mode.
 These settings are in Administration/Configuration.When connecting to HIVE, Sparkflows must be running in cluster mode on an edge node of a Hadoop cluster.
 HIVE settings have to be correctly set under Administration/Configuration-> app.runOnCluster.

 The example workflow below, contains "SaveAsHIVETable" processor.
-It reads Housing dataset and saves it into the HIVE 'housing_table' table.
+It reads Housing dataset and saves it into the HIVE 'housing_table'.

 .. figure:: ../../_assets/tutorials/dataset/24.PNG
    :alt: Dataset